Chronic Fatigue Syndrome (ME/CFS): What It Actually Feels Like

 Coco, to pay the utility bills, prepare lectures for my students, order

-groceries, and at times receiving urgent calls at work from my cook that yogurt
+groceries, and at times receive urgent calls at work from my cook that yogurt

 is finished and I should make some immediate arrangements to send it home.